 Brimming with striper, largemouth and spotted bass, and world-record-sized cat fish and crappie, Watts Bar Lake is one of the most popular fishing lakes in East Tennessee.
 Duck hunting is a popular sport during the winter season.
 You’ll ﬁnd it’s a prime spot for birdwatching: great blue herons, osprey and bald eagles.

 It is 740 feet above sea level at full pool (typically from May through October) with an average fluctuation of only five feet from summer to winter making it a perfect lake for year-round activities.
-Pontoon, canoe and paddelboard rentals are available at area marinas and outdoor centers.
+Pontoon, canoe, paddelboard and kayak rentals are available at area marinas and outdoor centers.